|Modular and colonial|

 Pentapora foliacea, Lepralia foliacea, Rose coral, Potato crisp bryozoan, Ross coral

 The bryozoan above has a number of names, and can be found in the N. E. Atlantic on rocks and boulders.
 This particular colony was playing host to scallops.
 Colonies can grow up to 2 metres across, and give shelter to many animals.
-It is the largest bryozoan to be found in British waters.
+This is the largest bryozoan to be found in British waters.
 The plates of the colony are formed of two layers of animals lying back to back.
 It is orange-brown when alive, but the colour fades in death.

 Above are some individuals of Crisatella mucedo a freshwater bryozoan.
 A Cristatella mucedo colony looks like a piece of furry jelly.
 It is found in clear ponds and lakes on the upper surface of plants and stones over which it creeps.
 It prefers exposure to the light.
 Its colonies can sometimes divide in 2 through the middle.
 It is also possible for 2 colonies to fuse together into one.